RandyKLe/YummyNoodleBar/6/README.ftl.md

 This configures the Spring Security filter chain and manages inserting it into the web context.

-It is important the the Spring Security setup is done before the DispatcherServlet configuration in `WebAppInitializer`.
+It is important that the Spring Security setup is done before the DispatcherServlet configuration in `WebAppInitializer`.
 The `@Order` annotation from Spring Core can be used to manage the order of execution.

 The full classes now look like